jrhorn424/sharing/README.md

 ## Exercise 3 - Feature test
 Implement a feature test that:

-logs in user (user1)
+* logs in user (user1)
-visits the project detail view selects a popup of users and selects another user (user2) to share the project with clicks submit to share the project with that user logs out user1 logs in as user2 visits the projects index page tests that user2 can view the project just shared in their listing
+* visit the project detail view
+* select a popup of users and select another user (user2) to share the project with
+* click submit to share the project with that user
+* log out user1
+* log in as user2
+* visit the projects index page
+* test that user2 can view the project just shared in the user2 project listing view (you will need to modify the index action to include all visible projects for user2)

 ## Test Coverage
 Testing is at 100%.
 As you add these features, keep the testing at 100%